GAURAV-SOMAN-PORTFOLIO/Stock_price_predictor/README.md

 # Using Linear Regression
 The below graph shows the difference of the price predicted by the model and actual price from the testing dataset .
 The blue plot indicates the true value of the closing price and the green plot indicates the value predicted by the model
 ![alt text](https://github.com/GAURAV-SOMAN-PORTFOLIO/Stock_price_predictor/blob/main/prediction_comparison.png)
+Above graph is plotted with Index on the X axis and price of the stock on Y axis .
 The accuracy of the model is calculated with the r2_score metrics from the scikit-learn library .
 The r2score of the model comes out to be 0.989 or 98.9%

+# Using Neural Network